Dig Diary – Monday, July 9, 2018

 These are largely to be found in the collapsed infill material and they represent artefacts from very late in the history of the site.

-So far today, Claire and her team have uncovered a variety of stone tools, a large sandstone block with a depression on the top which may be a pestle stone, and sherds from a remarkably handsome later Grooved Ware vessel.
+So far today, Claire and her team have uncovered a variety of stone tools, a large sandstone block with a depression on the top which may be a mortar stone, and sherds from a remarkably handsome later Grooved Ware vessel.

 This pot has applied cordons which have been incised vertically into short sections, and in one part of the pot where two cordons treated this way are one above the other, they give a slight impression of bricks in a wall.